Business Insurance in Poland 2026 • OC Liability, Property & Construction Cover

 At Magro Ubezpieczenia, we've been advising businesses in Łódź and across Poland for over 30 years.
 We work with all major Polish insurers — PZU, Warta, Ergo Hestia, Allianz, Generali, UNIQA, InterRisk, Compensa, and more — which means we compare real offers and find coverage that actually fits your business.

 Whether you're a foreign entrepreneur setting up your first company in Poland or an established firm looking to review existing coverage, we provide consultations in Polish and English.
-We handle everything from basic OC policies to complex construction programs and insurance guarantees.
+We handle everything from basic OC policies to complex construction programs, D&O coverage, and comprehensive company insurance packages.

 Contact us for a free business insurance assessment: